hacklets/hacklets-test/README.md

     userdel foo && rm -rf /home/foo

+Now that you have installed it by hand once, you can install it on other machines with a little bit of automatization:

+    curl https://raw.github.com/hacklets/hacklets-test/deploy/install.sh -L -o - | bash

+You do not need to do this more than once per user, per machine.
+Installing hacklets in the **home container** is done only once.

 # Tutorial

 In this tutorial, we will try to get a minimal working environment built on top